Complete an International Adoption in Ohio in 7 Easy Steps

-Regardless of whether or not you’re adopting from a Hague Convention country, the Ohio home study professional you work with will need to be licensed according to The Hague Convention home study requirements.
+Regardless of whether or not you’re adopting from Hague Convention countries, the Ohio home study professional you work with will need to be licensed according to Hague Convention home study requirements.
 If you work with a home study professional that’s not affiliated with your agency, your social worker will likely need to approve the home study professional.

-A home study for international adoption in Ohio takes about three months, so getting started on the home study process now may be helpful to you.
+A home study for international adoption in Ohio takes about three months, so starting the process now may be helpful to you.
 Generally, the international adoption home study is very similar to the domestic adoption home study.
 It requires: